At Canterbury College, protection of our students is of paramount importance.

 What should I do if I need more information?

 Copies of the Student Protection in Anglican Schools Policy and Procedures Manual are available on the College website - see links below - and Canvas.
-Hard copies of the manual are also available in the Senior Library and at the Junior and Senior administration offices, where parents, staff and students can access information during office hours.
-You may also make an appointment to discuss the policy with the Head of College if you wish to clarify any matters.
+Hard copies of the manual are also available in the Senior Library and at the Junior and Secondary Administration offices, where parents, staff and students can access information during office hours.
+You may also make an appointment to discuss the policy with the Principal if you wish to clarify any matters.

 Information for Students